chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

       cv2.rectangle(frame, (x, y), (x+w, y+h), (0 , 0, 255), 2)
 ```

 Next we are writing to a window frame by frame.
 If you press the key `q` the loop will break and the video will stop.
 I've created a quick video from the output here.
-Notice how it detects only frontal faces, because the model is trained for frontal faces.
+Notice how it detects only frontal faces because the model is trained for frontal faces.

 <iframe width="100%" height="450" src="https://www.youtube.com/embed/eAJwY8fQvXs" frameborder="0" allowfullscreen></iframe>